sophiaponte/prefect-legacy/docs/core/PINs/PIN-15-Skip-as-Finished-and-Conditionals.md

    instead of
    `switch(is_b_enabled, {True: b_task})`

-7. Add the ability to combine conditions: add `any_condition` and `all_conditions` reducing functions to `prefect.tasks.control_flow.conditional`.
+7. Add the ability to combine conditions: add `any_condition` and `all_conditions` reducing functions to `prefectlegacy.tasks.control_flow.conditional`.
 This would add an additional task to the flow, with upstreams being the individual conditions, and the new task emitting a “True” result or raising a `FAIL`.

    Example usage (within a flow context):
    `conditional(all_conditions(is_a_enabled, another_task), a_task)`